Perspective | White people learn about Juneteenth, celebrated by millions of black Americans every year

 “It’s like Fourth of July for us.
-How have so many never known?” said Tashieka Russell, as she scrolled through a Twitter thread of white Americans talking about their first introduction to Juneteenth.
+How have so many never known?” said Tashieka Russell, as she scrolled through a Twitter thread of white Americans talking about their introduction to Juneteenth.
 “We really live in two Americas.”

 Like so many black Americans, Russell learned about the holiday and its history not from school, but from her family.

 For more than a century, it has been grandmothers, fathers or uncles who tell kids about that day in 1865, when some of the last people still enslaved in America were told of their freedom.
-They were in Galveston, Tex., a state where more than 250,000 men, women and children endured slavery for 2½ more years after President Abraham Lincoln announced the Emancipation Proclamation.
+They were in Galveston, Tex., in a state where more than 250,000 men, women and children endured slavery for an additional 2½ years after President Abraham Lincoln announced the Emancipation Proclamation.

 “Always a barbecue get-together,” said Russell, 47, a retired Army master sergeant and mother of two who grew up in Pittsburgh.
 “Church picnics and oratory contests were the norm to celebrate us.”